Painting & Drawing blog:

-learning to paint or draw cats – examples to study by famous artists
+Examples to study by famous artists

-It has sometimes been said that ‘The internet basically exists to help us find pictures of cats’ and judging by the number of Cats in Art articles online this might have more than a grain of truth in it!
+It was once been said that ‘the internet basically exists to help us find pictures of cats’ and judging by the number of ‘Cats in Art articles’ online this might have more than a grain of truth in that!

 A cat peeping through a fence, Cornelis Saftleven, 1666, Private Collection

-Six studies of a cat, Thomas Gainsborough, Between 1763 and 1770 © Rijksmuseum Amsterdam
+Six studies of a cat, Thomas Gainsborough, Between 1763 and 1770, Rijksmuseum Amsterdam

 Poster for his own exhibition by Théophile-Alexandre Steinlen, Paris 1894